ladeiko/TPInAppReceiptX/README.md

 ## License

-TPInAppReceipt is released under an MIT license.
-See [LICENSE](https://github.com/tikhop/TPInAppReceipt/blob/master/LICENSE) for more information.
+TPInAppReceiptX is released under an MIT license.

+See [LICENSE](https://github.com/ladeiko/TPInAppReceiptX/blob/master/LICENSE) for more information.

+See [ORIGINAL_LICENSE](https://github.com/tikhop/TPInAppReceipt/blob/master/LICENSE) for more information.